Once an employee has set a time frame for retirement, there are several steps which must be taken for a smooth

 Notify Supervisor of impending retirement approximately a month prior to last workday.
 Contact Controller's office to resolve any outstanding debts owed to the University or to address annual leave payouts and sick leave if applicable.
-Follow departmental/OHR regulations for terminating employment with the University.
-Department should forward completed action sheet, separation checklist, exit interview, final leave sheet.
+Follow departmental/HR regulations for terminating employment with the University.
+Department should forward a completed Personnel Action Form.

 Deferred Retirement Option Program (DROP)

 Employees in the Florida Retirement System Pension Plan are offered an alternative method for payment of retirement benefits for a specified and limited period.
 This is available for members of FRS, TRS and SCOERS.
 Under this program, you may retire and have your FRS benefits accumulate in the FRS Trust Fund, earning interest, while you continue to work for an FRS employer for up to 5 years.
 You are eligible to participate in the DROP when you are a participant of the Pension Plan, are vested, and have reached your normal retirement date.

 Under this program, you stop earning service credit toward a future benefit, have your retirement benefit calculated at the time your DROP period begins and your monthly retirement benefits accumulate in the FRS Trust Fund, earning interest, while you continue to work for an FRS employer.
 Upon termination, your DROP account is paid to you as a lump sum payment, a rollover or a combination partial lump sum payment and rollover.
 Monthly benefits are paid to you in the amount, as calculated upon entry into DROP, plus any applicable cost-of-living adjustments for intervening years.